Ceterai/Ceterai.github.io/MyEnternia/Wiki/Passionate/README.md

 # Passionate

 An amazing feeling of being in the moment over something you enjoy.
-Alta:

 Applied by following items: